-- 1 What Is A Virtual Server?
+- 1 What Exactly is a Virtual Server?

-- 6 Conclusion
+- 6 In Conclusion

-What Is A Virtual Server?
+What Exactly is a Virtual Server?

 Benefits of a Virtual Server

 - Cost savings and efficiency: Partitioning physical servers and increasing the number of virtual servers on a single machine can yield cost savings and improved efficiency.
 Roles and responsibilities expand significantly.

 - Resource isolation: Virtual servers can be spun up rapidly, providing multiple sets of services.
 This facilitates the creation of development and pre-production environments on the fly.
 Testing in separate environments ensures that software and development issues do not impact all users.

 - Environmental advantages: By reducing the likelihood of physical hardware ending up in landfills and eliminating constant upgrading, virtual servers prove to be environmentally friendly.
 Running a well-specified server at higher utilization is more cost-effective and efficient than running multiple physical servers at near-zero utilization.

 Drawbacks of Virtual Servers